Early Beginnings: The Deptford Fund

 The Albany Today

-The Board of Trustees of the Albany appointed a new Chief Executive, Gavin Barlow, in 2003 and the Albany once more began to develop its own arts programme.
+The Board of Trustees of the Albany appointed Gavin Barlow as Chief Executive in 2003 and the Albany once more began to develop its own arts programme.

-The Albany is re-establishing itself as a significant London arts venue, building on our reputation as a home and seeding ground for creative development in the performing arts.
-Today, the Albany is a social enterprise, earning over 50% of our own income whilst also receiving support from the London Borough of Lewisham, London Councils and Arts Council England.
+The Albany has since reestablished itself as a significant London arts venue, building on our reputation as a home and seeding ground for creative development in the performing arts.
+Today, the Albany is a social enterprise, earning over 50% of our own income whilst also receiving support from the London Borough of Lewisham and Arts Council England.